 - Show a testimony of a medical expert

 - Provide all medical documentation and medical records of your injuries and treatments

 - Show photos and videos of the accident scene and vehicles

-- Show police report where it says the other driver was at-fault
+- Show the police report where it says the other driver was at fault

 - Take witness statements that corroborate your claims

-- Check if traffic and video surveillance is available
+- Check if traffic and video surveillance are available

 Recoverable Damages for Neck Injuries